MadMaxMcKinney/max-mckinney-gatsby/src/work/conceptual-animations/index.md

 postType: "professional-project"
 ---

 I worked closely with a diverse design team including illustrators, modelers, and UI designers to create conceptual animations to be shown in executive presentations for project approval.
 I took existing design concepts and used After Effects to animate the user experience, which ranged from simple 2D animations to complex 2D/3D combination animations, requiring me to create the 3D models used as well.
+This process guided our design research and studies as we could use this to better understand the functional needs of our users and test various UX patterns.

 <video width="100%" controls loop>
 <source src="/conceptual-animation-dell-boot.mp4" type="video/mp4">
 </video>

-I created dynamic files to allow for easier future changes/adjustments, and integrated everything into After Effects.
-Element 3D was used for the 3D model integration into AE.
+I created dynamic files that could be manipulated through custom variables to allow for easier changes and live adjustments during presentations.
+These were created in After Effects but referenced files from design tools such as Sketch.
+Element 3D was used for the 3D model integration into After Effects while the model work was done with Blender.

 <video width="100%" controls loop>
 <source src="/conceptual-animation-xps-13.mp4" type="video/mp4">